damianmichalowski/Currency-Converter/README.md

 https://damianmichalowski.github.io/Currency-Converter

 ## Description
-Made by Damian Michałowski, simple Currency-Converter.
-Made for practise css and JS.
+Made by Damian Michałowski, a simple Currency-Converter.
+Made for practicing CSS and JS.

 ## Technology used
 1. BEM